myrestop/myblog/runflow_plugin_ai_assistant_point.md

 ![once_chat_2](images/ai_once_chat_enus.gif)

+> v1.0.5 already supports single conversation by the general way selecting and pressing Enter.

 ### Continuous Conversation

 Type the keyword `/` to enter the focused mode of AI assistant, to start a continuous conversation.